-An important thing to note is that in the third case, subitem Q is combined with the optimal solution SubOptusing at most the first Q-1 subitems, and space at most equal to SP - MS and which includes at least one more subitem of the combined coefficient Q belongs to.
+An important thing to note is that in the third case, subitem Q is combined with the optimal solution SubOpt using at most the first Q-1 subitems, and space at most equal to SP-MSand which includes at least one more subitem of the combined coefficient Q belongs to.
 The last requirement results in a perhaps surprising observation: the SubOpt solution is not always an optimal solution for our optimization problem when using only the first Q-1 subitems, and space up to SP - MS units.
 An example is presented in Table 5.
 This Table includes just two coefficients, corresponding to a three-dimensional dataset with three measures.
 To keep things simple, let's assume that the storage bound B is equal to the size of one tuple, augmented by a bitmap of three bits, and that each measure has a weight of 1.
 Under this storage bound, two coefficient values from different coefficients cannot be stored.
 The unpredictable behavior described above is observed when considering the optimal solution containing at most the first five subitems and space bound S + MS. It is easy to see that the optimal solution at this point would be to store subitems 4 and 5, both corresponding to the second combined coefficient.
 It is also easy to observe however, that subitem 4 is not part of any optimal solution involving only the first four subitems and using any storage space less than B, since subitem 1 can be used at its place and get a solution with a larger benefit.

-An encouraging observation is that we only need to store for each cell [Q,SP] just one suboptimal solution, the one which forces at least one subitem of the combined coefficient Q belongs to, to be included in the optimal solution.
+An encouraging observation is that we only need to store for each cell [Q, SP] just one suboptimal solution, the one which forces at least one subitem of the combined coefficient Q belongs to, to be included in the optimal solution.
 The Force array described in Table 4 will store these suboptimal solutions.

 The algorithm is presented in Algorithm 1, and includes the notation described in Table 4.
-Our dynamic programming algorithm utilizes two arrays, named Opt and Force, both with sizes $\{1..Items\} \times \{0..B\}$.
+Our dynamic programming algorithm utilizes two arrays, named Opt and Force, both with sizes $\{1...Items\} \times \{0...B\}$.
 Each cell in these two arrays contains two fields.
-The first field is described in Table 4.
-The second field is used to code the choice made to decide the benefit of the cell.
-We will clarify this point in a while.
+The first field is described

-tion of the dynamic programming algorithm for the knap-sack problem.
+3Otherwise the solution would have been a simple modification of the dynamic programming algorithm for the knapsack problem.